studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/Save-an-ARTWORK-as-an-other-OBJECT.md

 ---

-in drawing.svelte the image data is loaded
+in DrawingApp.svelte the image data is loaded

 ```
 function createframeBuffer(img) {